Curb appeal. American house exterior with double garage, concrete floor porch and well kept lawn.

 Factors That Influence Garage Door Size

 Choosing the right size isn’t just about measuring the opening.
 Several other factors play a role in determining the correct fit.
+Reviewing typical garage door replacement costs can help you weigh standard versus custom sizing and make an informed investment.

 • Vehicle size: Measure the width and height of your largest vehicle, including mirrors, antennas, and roof racks.